eatmoresushi/eatmoresushi.github.io/resume.md

 ### **Test Analyst** `Jun 2021 - Present`

 _Foxtel Group, Sydney_<br>
-- Enhance and revise test automation scripts in Experitest SeeTest Cloud using Java and TestNG for testings on applications
+- Create, revise and execute automated software test plans and scripts using Java and TestNG for UI and regression tests on native mobile applications
 - Utilise the Charles Proxy tool to rewrite and remap API responses for diagnosing application behaviours
-- Communicate closely with other members of the QA team and the development team to test the quality of software products
+- Communicate closely with other members of the QA team and the development team to ensure software product quality
+- Integrate the test automation as part of CI/CD pipelines using Git and Jenkins
+- Support product releases by participating in user acceptance testing, documenting and reporting defects using bug tracking systems

 ### **Software Engineer in Test** `May 2018 - Jan 2019`